On Free $\omega$-Continuous and Regular Ordered Algebras: Quasi-Regular Families

-We say that a set $D\subs A$ is an \emph{extended $\Del$-set} if there is a consistent set $E\subs\Del A$ such that $\bigvee E\in\Del A$ and $D = \set{\alpha(t)}{t\in E}$.
+We say that a set $D\subs A$ is an \emph{extended $\Del$-set} if there is a consistent set $E\subs\Del A$ such that $\bigvee E\in\Del A$ and $D = \set{t^A}{t\in E}$.

-We state the following theorem without proof, but it is not difficult to prove using the same technique as in Theorems \ref{thm:Delalg1} and \ref{thm:Delalg2}. \begin{thm} The algebraic operations of any $\Del$-algebra and all $\Del$-algebra morphisms preserve suprema of extended $\Del$-sets. \end{thm}
+We state the following theorem without proof, but it is not difficult to prove using the same technique as Theorems~\ref{thm:Delalg1} and~\ref{thm:Delalg2}. \begin{thm} The algebraic operations of any $\Del$-algebra and all $\Del$-algebra morphisms preserve suprema of nonempty extended $\Del$-sets. \end{thm}

-As every $\Del$-set is an extended $\Del$-set, we can replace the definition of $\Del$-regular algebra by the stronger property that suprema of all extended $\Del$-sets exist and are preserved by the algebraic operations.
+Every $\Del$-set is an extended $\Del$-set, so we can replace the definition of $\Del$-regular algebra by the stronger property that suprema of all nonempty extended $\Del$-sets exist and are preserved by the algebraic operations.